privacybydesign/irma-frontend-packages/examples/browser/irma-frontend/README.md

 [irma-client documentation](../../../plugins/irma-client) for more information on how to safely initialize your session.

-You can run this example by installing this package:
+You can build this example by running the following commands in this directory:

 ```bash
 npm install